Epilepsy and pregnancy: how to prepare

 Epilepsy in a pregnancy that wasn’t planned

-If you have epilepsy and you’ve just found out you’re unexpectedly pregnant, it’s helpful to:
+If you have epilepsy and you’ve just found out you’re unexpectedly pregnant, try to:

 • Book an appointment with your doctor and an epilepsy specialist as soon as possible.

-• Start taking folic acid - your doctor can prescribe it.
+• Begin taking folic acid per your doctor’s recommendations.

 Are there risks with epilepsy in pregnancy?

 Certain kinds of seizure medication are known to increase the risk of developmental problems for babies who were exposed to them in the womb.
-They may cause physical malformations, and can also slow the child’s mental development.
+They may cause physical or neurodevelopmental disorders.

 Learn more: Risks of sodium valproate and pregnancy